CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

     ![](.././media/root-login.png "Root Login")

-1. On the Desktop of the provided virtual Machine ARCHOST VM 💻, click on `installArcAgentLinux.txt` file.
+1. Next, you have to navigate back to the Desktop of the provided virtual Machine ARCHOST VM 💻, and then click on `installArcAgentLinux.txt` file to open it.

-1. Open the file and select the first 7 lines and then right click and copy.
+1. Then, select the first 7 lines and, then right click and copy.

 1. Then, go back to putty session and paste it in ubuntu-k8s VM by doing right click and it will start getting executed.